yzfedora/baidudl/README.md

-KiB/s, you can type Ctrl-C first to stop it. and restore again. and don't forget to use "-n" option to specify use how many number of threads to download, normally, I use set it to 100 or 200 according the situation.
+KiB/s, you can type Ctrl-C first to stop it. and restore again. and don't forget to use "-n" option to specify use how many number of threads to download, normally, I use set it to 100 or 200 according the situation. but, please be care, for every threads, the program will use at least 1 MiB to cache. so default memory usage will be 100 threads x 1 MiB per thread = 100 MiB.

 # Bugs
 1. there is a bug in pan.baidu.com, especially when try specify a batch